 So keep in mind: Stay focused on the content!
 How to make it appealing to candidates can be a challenging work at first.
 But once you figure the way out, your site will be the spotlight of your campus recruiting strategy.

 It is essential to create a firm foundation and find your “key selling points” before considering enhancing your site/app progressively.
 That’s why we suggest a mobile recruiting tool for your hiring process.

 Mobile-first approach is one of the best ways to bring employers closer to their prospective candidates.
 For the reason that, people at any age from anywhere are all seeking for convenience.

 Most candidates are expecting that they can find their ideal jobs with their mobile devices.
 According to a study by Indeed, Millennials are the most active on mobile.
 78% of them use mobiles devices for job search as of 2016.
 Another study by this site also shows that 78% of candidates in the US would apply for jobs with their mobile devices if the process were simplified.

-Another advantage of a mobile-first campus recruiting strategy is that you can engage with candidates on the go.
+Another advantage of mobile-first hiring trends is that you can engage with candidates on the go.
 It is totally possible for employers to get their news (upcoming events, open positions, campus recruiting activities, introduction videos, etc.) immediately notified to their prospects or app users with push notifications.
 Recruiters can even interact personally and responsively with candidates anywhere, anytime with texting, calling features on mobile recruiting tools.

 Remember that candidates are going to bring their mobile devices with them throughout their job hunting process.
 They use smartphones, tablets to search for and apply to jobs.
 They use the devices at career fairs to research and scan companies’ information, etc. In this candidate-driven market, recruiters can’t just sit there waiting for resumes to come to their mailbox.
 The more you engage with candidates through mobile connections, the more talents your company can reach out to and connect.